Particular/docs.particular.net/nservicebus/transports/queuecreation.md

 In Version 5 and below the queue creation process is always executed sequentially.

-Here a sample of a sequential queue creator

-snippet:SequentialCustomQueueCreator

-Here a sample of a concurrent queue creator
+Here a sample of a queue creator

-snippet:ConcurrentCustomQueueCreator
+snippet:CustomQueueCreator

 The custom queue creator needs to be registered.